chevereto/v4-docs/introduction/changelog/welcome-back.md

 | Themes                                    | /content/legacy/themes             | /app/themes       |
 | Peafowl                                   | /content/legacy/themes/Peafowl/lib | /lib              |

+### Settings setup

+Chevereto V4 deprecates `app/settings.php` in favor of [environment variables](../../application/configuration/environment.md) for [configuring](../../application/configuration/configuring.md) the application.

+Your existing application settings must be migrated to enable Chevereto V4 to connect to the database and configure the system.

 ## From Chevereto-Free

 As [Chevereto-Free](https://github.com/rodber/chevereto-free) is a fork of [Chevereto V3.16](https://releases.chevereto.com/3.X/3.16/3.16.0), it adds on top of that branch.